 Employees must have at least fifteen years of full-time service to be eligible for benefits and must be at least 50 years of age.
 Employees who separate from the District with at least fifteen years of service may activate this benefit upon attainment of age 50.
 The District pays the entire cost of retiree health benefits for retirees, their spouses and their dependent children for employees hired prior to March 1, 2012.
 The coverage is provided until the employee and/or their spouse attain Medicare eligibility, and/or the children are no longer dependents as defined by the health insurance plan.
-For employees hired on or after March 1, 2012, the District will pay 65% of the premiums for the retiree until they attain Medicare eligibility.
+For employees hired on or after March 1, 2012, the District will pay the entire cost of retiree health benefits (premiums) for retirees.
+In addition, the District pays 85% of the spouse or dependent children coverage premium until Medicare eligible age or status of the spouse or dependent child ends, after which no further benefits are payable by the District.
+This is a significant change from the prior actuarial valuation where only 65% was paid for by the District and for retirees only (no spousal or dependent subsidy).